-Some interesting reflections on the importance of Anzac Parade to the associated armed services community are documented in submissions to the Commonwealth Parliamentary Joint Standing Committee on the National Capital and External Territories, through the Lake War Memorials Forum (a group opposed to the then proposed memorials), and in the Canberra Times.
+Some interesting reflections on the importance of Anzac Parade to the associated armed services community are documented in submissions to the Commonwealth Parliamentary Joint Standing Committee on the National Capital and External Territories, through the Lake War Memorials Forum (a group opposed to the proposed memorials), and in the Canberra Times.
 For example, Air Marshal David Evans AC DSO AFC, a former Chief of the Air Staff and former Chair of the NCA, offered the following perspective,

 'What has been created here in the National Capital - the Australian War Memorial and ANZAC Parade is a tasteful and revered sanctuary visited by hundreds of thousands each year.
 They come to learn of the deeds and sacrifices and to pay homage to the men and women who served and indeed to the sacrifices of their families.'
-(Lake War Memorials Forum, www.lakewarmemorialsforum.org/23March.html, accessed 2011, archived at https://webarchive.nla.gov.au/tep/157452)
+(Lake War Memorials Forum, www.lakewarmemorialsforum.org/23March.html, accessed 2011)